Dunkin777/surwave/readme.md

 Swagger should be available after several seconds at http://localhost:8080/swagger-ui.html

+For default basic security credentials will be "guest/guest".

 **If you want to run backend part with Google authorization set authType property to `oauth2` in `application-local.yml` or run last step without CORE_PROFILES**